JacksonHagood/CPP_Basics/02_Variables/variables.md

 ### Size

 Each type in C++ has an associated size (in bytes) that cannot be altered.
 For example, a standard integer (`int`) takes up 4 bytes (32 bits) of memory.
 If the programmer wishes to have an integer with a different size, they can use the **short** and **long** keywords.
 For a 1 byte integer, the `char` type can be used as characters are represented as 1 byte numbers in ASCII.
-Depending on the operating system, the size of types can vary slightly.
+Depending on the operating system, the size of types can vary.
+To get around this, programmers can use integer types that specify their size in bits (such as `int32_t`).
 If the programmer wants an integer that can only be positive (or 0) they can use the **unsigned** keyword.
 To get the size of a type, the programmer can use the `sizeof()` function.

 ```C++
 char num1; // 1 byte